michmich1000/Cheatsheets/Cheatsheets/internal/01-internal-global.md

 ### Post-Exploitation

-> For more details, see next cheatsheet : [Local Privilege Escalation Windows](05-post-exploitation-windows.md)
+> For more details, see next cheatsheet : [Local Post Exploitation Windows](05-post-exploitation-windows.md)

 ### Pivoting